tomjoht/tomjoht.github.io/_posts/2024/10/2024-10-20-escape-productivity-trap-david-kowalsky-guest-post.md

 ### Keep a done list {#done_list}

-For people that like to make daily lists, it is easy to get discouraged by not finishing everything by the end of the day.
+For people that like to make daily lists, it's easy to get discouraged by not finishing everything by the end of the day.
 As an alternative, start first thing in the morning with an empty list.
 Throughout the day, add to the list all the things you've accomplished.
 The idea is to feel better ("small wins") by recognizing everything you have got done.
 Focus on the positive ("Look at all I got done today") and not the negative ("I hardly got anything done today").

 **My experience:** It wasn't hard to start keeping a done list because for me it was just another page in my notebook that I mentioned earlier.
-A thing I really like about the done list is that by including a date and notes, it's something I can refer back to over time.
+What I really like about the done list is that by including a date and notes, it's something I can refer back to over time.
 It also has meant that the open and closed lists are "cleaner"&mdash;not so cluttered with lots of extra comments.

 ## Conclusion